dicengine/dice/README.md

 Releases (and Installers)
 -------------------------
-Windows 7 and Mac OSX Yosemite  package installers for DICe can be found [here](https://github.com/dicengine/dice/releases)
+Windows and Mac OS package installers for DICe can be found [here](https://github.com/dicengine/dice/releases).
+To install DICe on Linux, it must be built from source following the instructions [here](http://dicengine.github.io/dice).

 Contributing to DICe
 --------------------